 There is a genuine problem; it is hard to convince the English themselves, especially the English middle classes, who even while being squeezed do not wish to be considered narrow, that their own nationalism can be generous and enhancing.
-Advocates of a pluralist England can’t organise the equivalent of the Scottish Constitutional Convention, which was able to draw on the Scottish church, the Scottish Trades Union Congress and Scottish political parties (except, notoriously, the SNP) with enjoyed an established and reassuring range.
-Scottish civil society already had representative voices that could call for devolution while displaying a capacious tolerance.
-No such institutional representation of English opinions exists in the majority country, able to establish its intrinsic pluralism, to lay aside fears of narrowness and demand an English assembly within a British framework.
+Advocates of a pluralist England can’t organise the equivalent of the Scottish Constitutional Convention, which was able to draw on the Scottish church, the Scottish Trades Union Congress and Scottish political parties (except, notoriously, the SNP) .
+Scottish civil society already had representative national institutions and therefore voices that could call for devolution while displaying a capacious tolerance for all to see.
+No such institutional representation of English opinions exists in the majority country, able to establish its intrinsic pluralism, to lay aside fears of narrowness, and demand an English assembly within a British framework.

 As I meditated on Ed’s self-presentation, I recalled a brilliant sequence in The Curse of the Were Rabbit in which Gromit, in his plasticine biplane, finally brings down Philip the bulldog.
 Of course!
 If Britain is represented by Wallace and his knitted pullover, Gromit is England: smart, practical, brave, shrewd, utterly loyal though often enraged by the stupidity of his master and . . . speechless.
 He literally has no mouth.
 Gromit sees it all and even reads the papers, but he is without a voice.

 We the English are Gromit.
 He is our national symbol.
-(After this article went to press in the New Statesman an exhibition of 81 Gromit statues almost all identical except for their colouring was besieged by thousands of smiling families waiting for up to 8 hours, according to the BBC.
+(After this article went to press in the New Statesman, an exhibition of 81 Gromit statues which were mostly identical except for their colouring was besieged by thousands of smiling families waiting for up to 8 hours, according to the BBC.
 When interviewed, they couldn’t explain why they loved him.)

 Can we English please have our tongue and vocal cords?
 The political class will object in their familiar way.
 Why graft a mouth on to Gromit and ruin the special relationship with Wallace, when comic ineptitudes and the overcoming of adversity depend on the mutual relationship of a master and a loyal, loving dog who knows everything but cannot talk?
 Indeed, perhaps Gromit would vote to stay speechless.
 What is needed is not a policy that says England must have its own parliament, but a call to trust the English to decide for themselves.

-When it comes to the matter of “us deciding for ourselves” anything about our future, all that is on offer is a cynical commitment to an in-out referendum on membership of the EU, designed to appease the Tory right and to attract Ukip supporters while manoeuvring Miliband into saying he is against democracy.
+When it comes to the matter of “us deciding for ourselves”, all that is on offer is a cynical commitment to an in-out referendum on membership of the EU, designed to appease the Tory right and to attract Ukip supporters while manoeuvring Miliband into saying he is against democracy.
 A knight’s move is needed to escape from this trap, namely calling for a decision we can indeed take about how we wish to govern ourselves.
 Then, and only then, we can turn with self-confidence to what relationship is best with the EU.